 Ice cave tours

-Ice caving is really famous among travellers in Iceland.
+Ice caving is really famous among travelers in Iceland.
 And this Icelandic glacier lagoon is awesome for this.
-You can find companies taking you from the parking lot to the ice caves of the glacier.
+You can find companies taking you from the parking lot (to park your campervan) to the ice caves of the glacier.

 Photo: Visit the magnificent blue ice caves in South Iceland

 You will visit amazing blue ice caves, and find yourself in the core of a glacier.
 Ice caves are always changing and new ones always appear.
 So be sure that your experience will be unique

 They provide all the gear for hiking and safety, you just need to dress warmly!

 Photo: The Diamond Beach is just on the other of the road

 You can’t miss the beach when visiting the lagoon, and you’ll be amazed about what you’ll see there.

 The advantage of Jokulsarlon is that it is possible to enjoy it all year round.